 Estrogen deficiency: This hormone imbalance is most common in menopausal women; especially if you are petite and/or slim.
 You may need to make some special changes to your diet; take some women's herbs; and some women may even need a little bit of natural estrogen (about one-tenth the dose prescribed by most doctors).
 You may also want to consider a hormone test for the estrogen estradiol.

 - SYMPTOM GROUP 3

 Excess estrogen: In women, this is most often solved by getting off of the conventional synthetic hormones most often prescribed by doctors for menopausal women.
 You might enjoy this article: How to Get Off HRT.
-Once you're on a natural hormone regimen, you may want to get a comprehensive saliva test, Hormone Profile III.
+Once you're on a natural hormone regimen, you may want to get a hormone profile saliva test, Hormone Profile III.

 - SYMPTOM GROUP 4

 Estrogen dominance: This is caused when you don't have enough progesterone to balance the effects of estrogen.
 Thus, you can have low estrogen but if you have even lower progesterone, you can have symptoms of estrogen dominance.
 Many women between the ages of 40 and 50 suffer from estrogen dominance.
 This topic is covered in much detail in Dr. Lee's timeless book, What Your Doctor May Not Tell You about Menopause.
 And consider testing for Hormone Profile I or just test for for the progesterone to estradiol ratio..

 Excess androgens (male hormones): This is most often caused by too much sugar and simple carbohydrates in the diet and is often found in women who have polycystic ovary syndrome (PCOS).
 You can find out more about PCOS in What Your Doctor May Not Tell You About PREmenopause.
 And try hormone testing for progesterone, estradiol and testosterone.

 - SYMPTOM GROUP 6